gormac/visual-studio-snippets/README.md

 ### About ###

 Repository to share Visual Studio code snippets.
 See [MSDN](https://msdn.microsoft.com/en-us/library/ms165392.aspx "https://msdn.microsoft.com/en-us/library/ms165392.aspx") for more information about code snippets.
+Code snippets should work for all versions of Visual Studio.

 ### Installation ###